 Now, you may be wondering, how does page speed affect my DA?
 Well, let me tell you, faster page speeds:

-- Have a much greater advantage over slower loading pages
+- Have a much greater advantage over slower-loading pages

 - Improve the user experience (UX), which translates to more leads, sales, and sign-ups

 - Decreases bounce rate, increasing time spent on-page.